redbadger/website-honestly/README.md

 gutters, with the gutters of size 5px for the small size.
 We must repeat the steps above for each screen size and wrap the resulting css in the relevant media query.

+The Q and A slice is the example to copy from because this is the first story where this technique was used.

 ## Deployment